kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/code_contribution_base.md

 While you *can* submit a pull request from your `main` branch, it's preferable if you *don't* do this.
 If you submit a pull request that is *almost* right, the core team member who reviews your pull request may be able to make the necessary changes, rather than giving feedback asking for a minor change.
 However, if you submit your pull request from your `main` branch, reviewers are prevented from making modifications.

 Instead, you should make your changes on a *feature branch*.
 A feature branch has a simple name to identify the change that you've made.
-For example, if you've found a bug in {{ formal_name }}'s binary signing on Windows, you might create a feature branch `fix-windows-signing`.
+For example, if you've found a bug that causes a display problem on Windows 11, you might create a feature branch `fix-win11-display`.
 If your bug relates to a specific issue that has been reported, it's also common to reference that issue number in the branch name (e.g., `fix-1234`).

-To create a `fix-windows-signing` feature branch, run:
+To create a `fix-win11-display` feature branch, run:

 {% if not config.extra.macos_only %}